 What do you REALLY need when it comes to wreath supplies and tools in order to make the perfect wreath?
-Today, I’m breaking it all down for you into two categories: basic must-haves and nice-to-have wreath making supplies.
+Today, I’m breaking it all down for you into two categories: basic must-haves and nice-to-have supplies to make wreaths.

 Hey, y’all!
-I have been getting so many great questions lately related to selling your wreaths.
+I have been getting so many great questions lately related to selling wreaths.
 Keep ‘em coming!
-I love helping people learn how to make money from making wreaths.
+I love helping people learn how to make money from making and selling wreaths.

 Recently, I talked about how to set up an Etsy shop and sell on Etsy and even shared all of my tips for taking great photos to sell on Etsy.
-But, most asked questions are always related to wreath supplies!
+But, lately, the most-asked questions are related to wreath-making supplies!

 So, today I want to focus on showing you all the wreath supplies that every wreath maker should have!
 I’ll cover the very basic supplies as well as slightly more advanced supplies for anyone who is a little further down the road and wondering how to keep moving forward.

 Also, be sure to check out our posts on Bow Maker Tools, and Must-Have Tools And Tips To Cut Artificial Flower Stems for even more help around specific wreath-making tools.

 There are just certain wreath supplies you need to make any kind of wreath.
 Here is the list of everything you must have to make a wreath!

 I’m going to break this down into several categories so that you can easily find what you need.
 I suggest using this list as a sort of checklist to help guide you to acquire the tools you need.

 You need a base to make a wreath, y’all!
 There are five basic types of frames that you can use: